Bodies of 'executed people' strewn across street in Bucha as Ukraine accuses Russia of war crimes – KION546

 And in the village of Vorzel, 31 miles northwest of Kyiv, Russian soldiers “threw a smoke grenade into a basement, then shot a woman and a 14-year-old child as they emerged from the basement, where they had been sheltering,” HRW said.

-US Secretary of State Antony Blinken said Sunday that the State Department would help document any atrocities the Russian military committed against Ukrainian civilians.
+Blinken said the State Department would help document any atrocities the Russian military committed against Ukrainian civilians.

-“You can’t help but see these images as a punch to the gut,” Blinken told CNN’s Dana Bash on “State of the Union” Sunday.
+“You can’t help but see these images as a punch to the gut,” he told CNN’s Dana Bash on “State of the Union” Sunday, when asked about the civilian killings in Bucha.

 UK Foreign Secretary Liz Truss said in a statement Sunday that “indiscriminate attacks against innocent civilians during Russia’s illegal and unjustified invasion of Ukraine must be investigated as war crimes.”